Sling Blade: Production

 Thornton conceived the character of Karl while working on the film The Man Who Broke 1,000 Chains.
-He developed the idea into a monologue, which became a one man show to fund the film.
-He expanded the monologue into a short film, Some Folks Call it a Sling Blade, directed by George Hickenlooper and starring Thornton, Molly Ringwald, and J.T.
-Walsh.
+He developed the idea into a monologue, which became a one-man show to fund the film.
+He expanded the monologue into a short film, Some Folks Call it a Sling Blade, directed by George Hickenlooper and starring Thornton, Molly Ringwald, and J. T. Walsh.

 The film was made with a production budget of $1 million financed by The Shooting Gallery, and was sold to Miramax for $10 million, which at the time was a record price for an independent film.

 Release

 The film grossed $24,444,121 in the United States against a $1 million production budget.
 It grossed a further $9.7 million in other territories for a worldwide total of $34 million.

 Reception

-On Rotten Tomatoes the film has a "Certified Fresh" rating of 97% based on reviews from 58 critics with an average rating of 8.40/10.
+On Rotten Tomatoes Sling Blade has a rating of 97% based on reviews from 58 critics with an average rating of 8.40/10.
 The site's consensus states "You will see what's coming, but the masterful performances, especially Thornton's, will leave you riveted."
 On Metacritic it has a score of 84% based on reviews from 26 critics.

 The Washington Post called it a "masterpiece of Southern storytelling".
 Kevin Thomas wrote in the Los Angeles Times that the film is "a mesmerizing parable of good and evil and a splendid example of Southern storytelling at its most poetic and imaginative".
 The New York Times critic Janet Maslin praised the performances but said that "it drifts gradually toward climactic events that seem convenient and contrived".